RasmussenLab/CLASTER/_sources/Readme.md

 ### `scripts`

+- **prom_CHiC_preprocessing**: Folder containing the scripts used to obtain promoter-capture HiC cooler files from the raw reads deposited in SRA files.

 - [`0_Tutorial.ipynb`](https://github.com/RasmussenLab/CLASTER/blob/master/scripts/0_Tutorial.ipynb): The notebook provides a rapid overview of the most important steps in CLASTER's pipeline, including training and validating the network using the EIR framework.
+Please have a look at `I_Data_obtention.ipynb` to get more information on how to download publicly available data and convert it into an EIR-friendly format.
-- `I_Data_obtention.ipynb`: This notebook guides the user through the data obtention process, including:
+- [`I_Data_obtention.ipynb`](https://github.com/RasmussenLab/CLASTER/blob/master/scripts/I_Data_obtention.ipynb): This notebook guides the user through the data obtention process, including:
     - Data download from publicly available repositories:
         - Inputs: Chromatin landscape (ATAC-seq, H3K4me3, H3K27ac and H3K27me3 in mESCs) and structure (Micro-C maps in mESCs)
         - Outputs: Nascent transcription profiles (EU-seq).